martianacademy/MultiSender/README.md

 (--network bsctestnet for bsc testnet or bsc for mainnet or choose your own network)

-# To deploy upgradable version of Multisender smart contract.
+# Run to deploy upgradable version of Multisender smart contract.

-Run:

 npx hardhat compile